Chart Color Schemes

 Moorak is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Moorak, as per the latest Census, 91.8% of dwellings were houses with the remaining 8.2% being semi-detached homes, apartments, or other types.
-This compares to Non-Metro SA's 87.6% houses and 12.5% other dwellings.
-Home ownership in Moorak stood at 44.9%, with mortgaged dwellings at 49.0% and rented ones at 6.2%.
-The median monthly mortgage repayment was $1,400, higher than Non-Metro SA's average of $1,083 but significantly lower than the national average of $1,863.
-The median weekly rent in Moorak was $250, compared to Non-Metro SA's $205 and the national figure of $375.
+The latest Census data shows that in Moorak, 91.8% of dwellings are houses, with the remaining 8.2% being semi-detached homes, apartments, or other types.
+This is compared to Non-Metro SA's figures of 87.6% houses and 12.5% other dwellings.
+Home ownership in Moorak stands at 44.9%, with mortgaged properties making up 49.0% and rented dwellings comprising 6.2%.
+The median monthly mortgage repayment in Moorak is $1,400, surpassing Non-Metro SA's average of $1,083.
+Meanwhile, the median weekly rent in Moorak is $250, compared to Non-Metro SA's figure of $205.
+Nationally, Moorak's mortgage repayments are lower than the Australian average of $1,863, and rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing